 What are the first steps to forgiveness?

 Forgiving ourselves or others is always just a thought away.
 The first step after committing a transgression is to admit it to ourselves.
+In this small way, we open the door to forgiving.
 This means mentally acknowledging the detailed motives, thought processes, and actions that were applied in the misdeed and changing the heart.
 Next, genuinely confessing the offense to those affected and asking for forgiveness.
 To complete the conditions of forgiveness, the forgiver must genuinely accept the apology, forgive and forget the misdeed, and move on.
 After the transgressor receives forgiveness, they need to forgive themselves.
 However, the transgressor must learn from the incident but not dwell.
 Dwelling on misdeeds that have been forgiven is called sin consciousness.

 Why should I forgive myself?